najibels/FinalCapstone/README.md

   - Finished Static templates.
   - Was able to finish cart check out process.
   - Can't get order to save in database or images to show.
-  - Work on admin Functionality Tommorow .
+  - Work on admin Functionality Tomorrow .

 - 4/20(65% done)
   - Reconfigured Repos, contollers and Services